libai1943/CartesianPlanner/README.md

 ---

- Copyright (C) 2022 Bai Li
+ Copyright (C) 2022 Bai Li and Yakun Ouyang

- Users are suggested to cite the following article when they use the source codes.
+ Users must cite the following article if they use the source codes to conduct simulations in their new publications.
- Bai Li et al., "Autonomous Driving on Curvy Roads without Reliance on Frenet Frame: A Cartesian-based Trajectory Planning Method", IEEE Transactions on Intelligent Transportation Systems, 2022.
+ Bai Li, Yakun Ouyang, Li Li, and Youmin Zhang, “Autonomous driving on curvy roads without reliance on Frenet frame: A Cartesian-based trajectory planning method,” IEEE Transactions on Intelligent Transportation Systems, available at https://doi.org/10.1109/TITS.2022.3145389, accepted, 2022.